thursdaybw/project_status_and_logs/vscode_lando_xdebug_part_1.md

 ## Loose ends

-- Resolve the issue with hitting breakpoints in VSCode.
+- Document the XDEBUG_SESSION variable.
 - Determine if any additional configuration is needed for CLI debugging.
 - Determine if any Chrome extensions are needed for website debugging.